PennLINC/PennLINC.github.io/docs/cubic/cubic.md

 ~/bin/fw login YOUR-API-KEY
 ```

 Now you're logged in!
 From here you may download specific files or sync the full project.
 See flywheel's [documentation](https://docs.flywheel.io/CLI/) for more details.

+{: .note-title }
+> Note
+>
-Note: its recommended that you use `fw sync` if you want the full project (or even most of it).
-The `-m` flag is also advised if you want to get all of the subject/session level metadata.
+> It's recommended that you use `fw sync` if you want the full project (or even most of it).
+> The `-m` flag is also advised if you want to get all of the subject/session level metadata.

 #### Setting up an alias (optional)

 It may be worth it to create an alias if you plan to use `fw` regularly.
 For example, in .bashrc, you can have:

 ```bash
 alias fww="unset LD_LIBRARY_PATH;~/bin/glibc-2.34/lib/ld-linux-x86-64.so.2 ~/bin/fw"
 ```

 # Additional information about CUBIC

 [This page](https://cbica-wiki.uphs.upenn.edu/wiki/index.php/Main_Page) has tons of other useful information about using CUBIC.
 Anyone who plans on using CUBIC regularly should probably browse it.
 Also, when troubleshooting, make sure the answer to your question isn't on this page before asking others.
 Note that you will need to be within the UPenn infrastructure (i.e. on campus or using a VPN) to view this page.

 # Mapping of the commands in SGE to Slurm

-This webpage is a helpful resource: [https://github.com/aws/aws-parallelcluster/wiki/Transition-from-SGE-to-SLURM](https://github.com/aws/aws-parallelcluster/wiki/Transition-from-SGE-to-SLURM)
+This webpage is a helpful resource: [https://github.com/aws/aws-parallelcluster/wiki/Transition-from-SGE-to-SLURM](https://github.com/aws/aws-parallelcluster/wiki/Transition-from-SGE-to-SLURM).